snowplow/documentation/docs/account-management/user-management/permissions/index.md

 ---
 title: "Managing user permissions in Console"
-sidebar_label: "Managing user permissions"
+sidebar_label: "Permissions"
 sidebar_position: 30
 ---

-To set a users permissions, navigate to `Manage users` and then to the user who's account you'd like to manage.
+To set a user's permissions, navigate to `Manage users` and then to the user whose account you'd like to manage.

 ## What permissions can be set?